 💕 Disclosure: This post may contain affiliate links at no cost to you.
 It means I get a commission if you decide to purchase through my links.
 Thank you for your support.
+Stock Images supplied by Canva

 The Montessori method offers a wide range of amazing experiences for children.
 Child’s work is their play.
 Generally, children do not need stimulation or encouragement; they naturally gravitate to activities that reflect their interests and enrich their passion for learning.
 Senses play such a major role in their learning.

-All materials and activities that are presented below have a goal to make learning hands-on, connect hand and brain, and provide an opportunity for discovery.
+All materials and activities that are presented below have a goal to making learning hands-on, connect hand and brain, and provide an opportunity for discovery.
 Our Montessori activities at home for cycle one (preschool age 3-5) are set up for different areas: Practical Life, Sensorial, Math, Language, Science, and Fine Motor.

-Practical life
+Practical Life

 Washing toys.
 Often toys are used outside and get dirty.
 This is a perfect opportunity for arranging washing activities to clean toys.
 It is convenient to have materials available in the kitchen or bathroom where a child can get hold of them easily.
 Three-year-olds are usually very keen to follow a sequence of steps, such as filling in a jar with water, adding soap, scrubbing a toy with a brush, drying the toy, and pouring water out.